Read & Publish: Frequently asked questions

 We look forward to working with libraries and library consortia to accelerate a cost-neutral transition to Open Access and to increase submissions and usage.

 What are Read & Publish agreements?

 Read & Publish agreements are an alternative to traditional subscriptions.
-Agreements between a publisher and institution have two components – a read fee and an Open Access fee.
+Read & Publish agreements between a publisher and institution have two components – a read fee and a fee for Open Access publishing.

 How does Read & Publish pricing work?

-Pricing is based on an institution’s current subscription spend (Read), plus the average Article Processing Charge (APC) spend over the prior 3 years (Publish).
+Pricing is based on an institution’s subscription spend (Read), plus the average annual Article Processing Charge (APC) spend (if any) over the prior 3 years (Publish).

 Are multi-year agreements available?

 Yes, two- and three-year agreements are available and, for agreements starting in 2021, the total Read & Publish price per annum will be fixed for the duration of the contract.

 Which libraries are participating in your Read & Publish initiative?